 ‘Product’ means any industrial or handicraft item, including packaging, get-up, graphic symbols and typefaces, but excluding computer programs.

-- a complex product – that is, an object composed of multiple components which can be replaced, permitting its disassembly and reassembly; and
+- a complex product – that is, an object composed of multiple, replaceable components permitting its disassembly and reassembly; and

 The scope of protection for component parts is severely limited by the repair clause, which provides that design protection does not cover a component part of a complex product that is used to repair that complex product so as to restore its original appearance.
 Third parties are permitted to exploit such a component part of a complex product through manufacturing, offering, putting on the market, importing, exporting or using the product into which the design is incorporated or to which it is applied, or stocking the product for these purposes.